slavaaaaaaaaaa/devops-homework/README.md

 # SRE Homework

 This is a set of assignments for gauging learning and operational skills of a potential Jr. Site Reliability Engineer or DevOps candidate.
-Questions are expected to be asked, no resource is off-limits.
+Questions are expected to be asked, no resource is off-limits - except, hopefully, other folks.
+Please put in your best effort to do the work yourself.

 <!-- toc -->